mikbe/spaceboulders/README.markdown

 [http://www.unityjumpstart.com/ProofOfConcept_1/](http://www.unityjumpstart.com/ProofOfConcept_1/)

 #### Boo ####
-The Boo information is a bit disorganized and there's really no good language reference but if you take a look at these pages it will give you a basic start:
+The Boo information is a bit disorganized and there's really no good single language reference but if you take a look at these pages it will give you a basic start:

 [Boo Language Primer](http://boo.codehaus.org/Boo+Primer)
 [Boo Language Guide](http://boo.codehaus.org/Language+Guide)